flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ![The Xenos + EDRAM package next to GDDR3 chips.](photos/xenos.jpg){.open-float}

 Nvidia enjoyed considerable leverage after the introduction of [programmable pixel pipeline](xbox#importance-of-programmability) which later became part of the OpenGL and Direct3D specification.
 Thus, ATI had no other choice but to follow suit.
-However, in 2003, ATI recovered its userbase after Nvidia's anticipated 'Geforce 5' line disappointed Direct3D 9 users, who were expecting better performance and functionality from Nvidia's flagship card [@graphics-shimpi_5800].
+However, in 2003, ATI recovered its user base after Nvidia's anticipated 'GeForce 5' line disappointed Direct3D 9 users, who were expecting better performance and functionality from Nvidia's flagship card [@graphics-shimpi_5800].
 As a result, attention shifted towards ATI's Radeon 9000 series.

 These events allowed ATI to keep the crown for a while longer, but unbeknownst to Nvidia, ATI had been working on a new disrupting ingredient that could hold Nvidia for another decade.
 This project eventually materialised in the form of **Unified Shaders** and debuted in no other than the Xbox 360, with the new graphics chip called **Xenos**.